ahrefs/ocannl/README.md

 Warning disclaimer: this project is still "not announced".
 The features described might not be implemented yet.

-## OCaNNL: OCaml Neural Networks Library
+## OCANNL -- OCaml Compiles Algorithms for Neural Networks Learning

 * A from-scratch, compiled Deep Learning framework.
 * Implements backpropagation (i.e. first-order reverse mode autodiff) and shape inference.